ixrock/XTranslate/README.md

 XTranslate
 ==========
-This is chrome-extension for translating languages.
+Chrome-extension for translating foreign languages at page context.
 Translate from 100+ foreign languages to your native directly on web-site you're reading or put text in the extension's drop-down window.